cdgco/home/README.md

 2. Create a MySQL database and run the home.sql file to create table.
 3. Configure the /classes/phpmailer/mail.php with your phpmailer, smtp, or pop3 settings.
 4. Configure the /includes/config.php file with your timezone, MySQL database, absolute application address, email address, and password reset email details.

+Note: Timezone must be set correctly in config.php for gmail to function.

 # How-To: Setup Gmail API